danprince/danthedev.com/posts/2023-02-10-interactive-islands.md

 This code gives each island a unique identifier.
 These identifiers aren't stable though, and islands will get different identifiers each time the site builds.
 This means that cached versions of otherwise unchanged posts will need to be invalidated in CDNs and browsers.

 It would be better to use stable identifiers that don't change from build to build.
-The strategy I used was to increment a page-local counter for each (non static) island.
+A simple strategy (for single threaded environments) is to increment a page-local counter for each island.

 ```js
 // outside the shortcode